Three Foundational Rules

 Maintain a Solid Cash Reserve

-The first financial goal that everyone should have is to build - and maintain - a solid cash reserve.
 Some people call this an emergency fund, but that isn't broad enough.
 Our spending pattern is not smooth and equal every month.
 Whether because of an unexpected event or simply the annual property tax bill, we all go through periods where our spending is higher than normal.
 In addition, we all experience what I call recurring, one-time events.
 It sounds like an oxymoron but there is always something we didn't specifically plan for, but it might be something different every year.
 The roof replacement, the car repair, the special vacation, the health issue, the job loss, etc. The core purpose of a cash reserve is to avoid debt when things don't line up perfectly.
 The size of the reserve is up to you and will depend on your situation and your tolerance for risk.
 If you have a stable job with few variables in your life, 3-4 months of spending set aside might be fine.
 For a sales professional working on commission with kids to support, 10-12 months of spending might be more appropriate.
 The key is to size the reserve to let you sleep well at night.

 Maximize your Contributions to an Employer Retirement Plan

-The first, best place for most of us to save is with our employer sponsored retirement plan.
+The first, best place for most of us to invest is with our employer sponsored retirement plan.
 These plans (e.g., 401(k), 403(b), SEP-IRA, 457, etc.) offer features that cannot be duplicated anywhere else.
 First, they are often the only place we can save in a tax-deferred way.
-The contributions you make to your plan are made before taxes are calculated so you can lower your tax bill.
+The contributions you make to your plan are made before taxes are calculated so you can lower your current tax bill.
 In addition, many employers offer matching contributions as extra compensation and encouragement to save.
 These two benefits are like finding free money.
 Because employer plans are often relatively low cost and offer these (and other) unique benefits, it is often best to maximize your contributions here before you start investing elsewhere.
 The minimum you should contribute is enough to maximize any employer match; the maximum you can contribute is set by the IRS each year.
 Most importantly, if you start early and contribute regularly, you may find that your retirement planning is well under way.